Arlington, New York

-Arlington is a neighborhood and census-designated place (CDP) in the town of Poughkeepsie, Dutchess County, New York, United States.
+Arlington is a neighborhood and census-designated place (CDP) in the town of Poughkeepsie, Dutchess County, New York, and United States.
 At the 2010 census, the CDP population was 4,061.

 Arlington is a suburb of the neighboring city of Poughkeepsie.
-It is part of the Poughkeepsie–Newburgh–Middletown, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.

 Geography

 Arlington is located at 41°41′42″N 73°53′31″W (41.694943, -73.892054), in the north-central part of the town of Poughkeepsie.
 It is bordered to the west by the city of Poughkeepsie.